The Software Development Life Cycle consists of several phases. Let's see what they are and what challenges they bring to the process!

 Potential challenges

 A common trap in this phase of the software development life cycle is rushing into development without a solid design or failing to consider scalability and security issues.
-IT architects and designers should ensure they design a system that meets the requirements and is both scalable and secure.
+IT architects and designers should design a system that meets the requirements and is both scalable and secure.
 They should also focus on creating a design that is easy to understand and implement by the developers.

 Approximate duration